Jacobs-University/eyden-tracer-03/README.md

 1. Elaborate and implement your idea in ```ptr_bspnode_t CBSPTree::build(const CBoundingBox& box, const std::vector<ptr_prim_t>& vpPrims, size_t depth)``` for better choice of the _splitVal_ parameter.
 For example, define _splitVal_ in such a way, that the number of primitives in the current bounding box will be split by half.
 To check your implememntation you may chech the length of the left and right vectors with primitives after the split.
 2. Elaborate and implement your idea in ```ptr_bspnode_t CBSPTree::build(const CBoundingBox& box, const std::vector<ptr_prim_t>& vpPrims, size_t depth)``` for better choice of the _splitDim_ parameter.
 For example, define _splitVal_ as a function of max dimension _and_ depth of the recursion.
 3. Experiment with your ideas.
 Chose the one, which gives the fastest result and render the scene and write the time needed for 1 frame T3 and speedup = T0 / T3 below:<br>

+Idea is when we split the box exactly by half, one side could weight more than the other, for example 5 on the left and 2 on the right.
+What we can do is to find location of every primitive point and sort them and pick the middle one.
 **T3:** .......<br>
 **Speedup:** .......